-Let's see what could turn out to be effective.
+Let's see what could turn out to be effective, maybe even "magically effective".

-And no matter what it would be, one thing you should never lose from your sight—you are not there for a revenge, but for helping your beloved husband to grow out of that emotional dependency on his overbearing mother.
+And no matter what it would be, you should never lose it from your sight that you are not there for a "revenge", but for helping your beloved husband to grow out of that emotional slavery to his overbearing mother.